Linear Algebra

 Notes:

 The method used to derive $R(\theta)$ here differs somewhat from what we have learned.
-However, it is a more direct approach to finding $R(\theta)$ based on its definition of rotation.
+However, it is a more direct and conceptually intuitive means of finding $R(\theta)$ based on its definition of rotation.

 As shown, rotation is a linear transformation because it can be represented by a matrix $M$.
 However, at first glance, rotation may not intuitively appear to be linear.
 Nonetheless, since it satisfies the properties of additivity and homogeneity, rotation is indeed a linear transformation.